facebookresearch/demucs/README.md

 ## Important news if you are already using Demucs

+- 13/04/2020: **Demucs released under MIT**: We are happy to release Demucs under the MIT licence.
+    We hope that this will broaden the impact of this research to new applications.
+- 13/04/2020: **New quantized models**: By default, pre-trained models are now downloaded in an 8 bit quantized version, 4 times smaller and with no hearable impact on quality.
+    If you want the old version, just pass `--not_quantized` to `demucs.separate`.
 - 31/01/2020: **You will need to re-download pre-trained models**.
 Due to an incompatiblity with Pytorch 1.4.0, the pre-trained models could not be loaded with it.
 I have replaced all the pre-trained models using a more future proof serialization.
 It means that you will get an error if you update the repo saying that the previously downloaded checkpoints